-[Calculate field: detect whether the diastolic pressure result entered by the FO is within the likely range]
+[Calculate field: detect whether the diastolic pressure result entered by the FO is within the likely range of 60 to 100]

 [If diastolic is not within likely range]

 [FO, the value you entered ([VALUE]) is outside the likely range for the diastolic pressure of people in the age group of the participant.
 Please check whether that value is equal to the diastolic pressure measurement you see in the screen of the device.